NiceDuckGames/jovia-codegen-optins/README.md

     - Specify the `[Specific commit hash]` that represents the version of your project you want to contribute.
 2. Submit the issue by clicking "Submit new issue".

+**We will only accept projects which fall under a suitably permissive open-source license.
+Some examples may be found below.**

+- mit
+- apache-2.0
+- isc
+- cc0-1.0
+- zlib

 ## Usage

-Once you have opted in, we provide a special comment syntax that allows you to control how your code will be used for training.
+We provide a special comment syntax that allows you to control how your code will be used for training.
+It is recommened to update your code with this syntax BEFORE you opt-in.
 You can define additional context for training on a per-script and per-function basis by providing descriptions and example prompts for the training data.
 Below is an example of how to use this syntax in your scripts: